UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-During migration we will plan to add typeOfResource on a collection basis if possible.
+During or post migration we will plan to add typeOfResource on a collection basis if possible.
 See the chart below for decisions.
-If not, these collections will be remediated either prior to or after migration.

 +----------------------------+---------------------------------------------------+
 | collection PID             | dcterms:type                                      |